tig/mcec/README.md

 * The command "chars:Hello World!" will cause the text "Hello World" to be typed, as though it were typed on the keyboard.
 * The commands that MCE Controller support is extensible through a configuration file.
 If it does not natively support a function you wish, you can add new commands easily.

 MCE Controller was initially developed to enable integration of a Windows based home theater PC (HTPC) into a Crestron whole-house audio/video system.
-However, it is general enough that it can be utilized from any control system that supports sending text strings to a TCP/IP port.
+However, it is general enough that others have used ti within other control system that support sending text strings to a TCP/IP port.
 Most control systems, such as Crestron or AMX, support IR emitting.

 For many applications, emitting the MCE IR commands will suffice.
 However, for some installations the reliability of IR emitting and other factors may make IR emitting problematic and MCE Controller offers a robust solution.

 MCE Controller can act as either a TCP/IP client or server.
 When acting as a client the target host and port can be configured.
 When acting as a server the incoming port can be configured.